oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/fmw-infra/_index.md

 The remainder of the documentation in this site applies equally to FMW Infrastructure domains and WebLogic Server domains.

-FMW Infrastructure domains are supported using both the "domain on a persistent volume" and the "domain in a Docker image" [models]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}).
+FMW Infrastructure domains are supported using both Domain in PV and Domain in Image [domain home source types]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}).
 If you plan to experiment with upper stack products (which are not officially supported by the operator yet), we strongly recommend using the domain on a persistent volume approach.